What You Need to Know for Planning Your Career

 The New Ways to Get Ahead in Your Career

 The biggest mistake people make in their careers today is treating news about their industry like a forecast for the weather.
 Most people just watch what happens around them and wait for a company to put up a job ad before they think about applying.
 By the time a job is listed publicly, the real advantage is already gone.
 This waiting game makes your work history feel like something that can be easily replaced, forcing you to compete fiercely for old opportunities in a crowded, confusing market.
-You are simply reacting to what has already happened while others are busy creating what comes next.
+You are reacting to what has already happened while others are busy creating what comes next.

 We are moving past an age where companies just filled set "jobs."
 Now, it's about spotting problems before they become big issues.
 Today, business changes and technology move faster than the usual way companies hire people.
 Businesses cannot afford to wait many months to find the right person through normal channels.
-Instead, the most important positions are filled by people who see what a company is struggling with even before the bosses can clearly state the problem.
+Instead, the most important positions are filled by people who see what a company is struggling with even before the bosses can state the problem.
 If you wait for the official invitation, you have already lost the race.

 The Big Change: From Someone Looking for Work to a Key Advisor